sphinx-doc/sphinx/doc/tutorial/describing-code.rst

    :align: center
    :alt: HTML result of documenting a Python function in Sphinx

-   HTML result of documenting a Python function in Sphinx
+   The rendered result of documenting a Python function in Sphinx

 Notice several things: